The West Highland Way

 Return to London via Glasgow (sightseeing).

-The above agenda is subject to change based upon ability and fitness, and taken into account the opportunities available to explore places of interest along the route.
+The above agenda is subject to change based upon availability and fitness, and taken into account the opportunities available to explore places of interest along the route.

 WE'LL TAKE THE HASSLE OUT OF YOUR TRIP.